 All Kinsta clients can easily update and or change PHP versions for each WordPress site individually within the MyKinsta dashboard.
-We highly recommend PHP 7.3 as it’s much faster, resource-friendly, and more secure than its predecessors.
+We highly recommend PHP 7.3 or the latest version 7.4 as it’s much faster, resource-friendly, and more secure than its predecessors.
 In fact, it’s shown to be 3x as fast in some configurations, as seen in our PHP benchmark reports.

 - Why Update Your PHP Version?